Restore Your Apple Music Library After Subscription Ends

 11. apple privacy request a copy chose a maximum file size

 Part 3.
-How to Restore My Local Apple Music Library
+How to Restore Your Local Apple Music Library

 If your locally stored Apple Music library is missing or inaccessible, you can restore it using several methods depending on whether your music was uploaded to Apple Music, backed up externally, or still stored on your computer.